 "Learning Communities like the Engineering Community has made the transition from high school to college much easier; I've made a lot of new friends in similar majors, which has been great for my schoolwork.
 It's been a great experience!"
 Peter, Mechanical Engineering

 “Being in the Engineering Learning Community, we all love math and/or science!
 Since all of us started out at least in the engineering field we were connected by having someone in some of the same major and a lot of us in the same classes.
 I have seen it with my own eyes, the best of friendships have been made and it is most likely because of similar majors and seeing them all the time in classes!”
 Kari, Computer Engineering

-What’s Happening in the Engineering Community
+Why Live in the Engineering Leadership Community

 - Academic advising in the hall